Description of Rotations:

 Academician Preparation Program (Teaching Certificate)

 GHS residents will obtain a teaching certificate through The South Carolina College of Pharmacy Academician Preparation Program (APP).
 This program is designed for residents who are interested in enhancing skills needed in an academic environment.
 The purpose of the APP program is to prepare pharmacy residents to serve as educators, either in full-time or adjunct faculty positions.
 Each resident is assigned a full-time faculty member as a mentor for this program.
-Many of requirements for this certificate are already present in many residency programs

 The pediatric units of the Children’s Hospital have 44 inpatient beds.
 The typical patient population includes pulmonary, infectious diseases, inborn errors of metabolism, newly diagnosed diseases, post-Pediatric Intensive Care Unit patients, and others.
 The pharmacy resident is expected to monitor, assess, and contribute to the drug therapy plans.
 In addition, questions from the pediatric medical residents and nursing staff would be addressed by the pharmacy resident.